dgor82/dgor82.github.io/dev_style_guide.md

 static async Task<Attempt<string>> SafelyProcessInputRequestAsync(string input) {...}
 ```

-- `Validate<T>` to encapsulate a collection of validation results/errors (e.g. to show a user everything that was wrong with their input)
+- `Validation<T>` to encapsulate a collection of validation results/errors (e.g. to show a user everything that was wrong with their input)

 ### Monadic Composition